 The rise in Deaf people joining the labor market has led to many institutions making their workspace more ‘disabled friendly’, either by employing interpreters or by training their employees in American Sign Language, thus empowering and providing more opportunities for their workforce.

 The following industries represent a small but important fraction of the workplaces that are high in importance for ASL employee training:

-- Hospitality: Employees working in the hospitality industry engage with clients from diverse backgrounds on a daily basis.
+Hospitality: Employees working in the hospitality industry engage with clients from diverse backgrounds on a daily basis.
 Effective communication is crucial to provide excellent service.
-Knowledge of ASL along with other popular hospitality languages will drastically enhance satisfaction among hearing impaired clients.
+Knowledge of ASL along with other popular hospitality languages will drastically enhance satisfaction among Deaf and Hard of hearing guests.

-- Healthcare & Emergency Services: Proficiency in ASL is essential to enhance relationships between hearing impaired patients and healthcare professionals.
+Healthcare & Emergency Services: Proficiency in ASL is essential to enhance relationships between Deaf and Hard of hearing patients and healthcare professionals.
 Understanding patients’ needs and providing the best care is vital to their wellbeing.

-- Education: More and more schools are accommodating students with special needs.
+Education: More and more schools are accommodating students with special needs.
 However, apart from special needs establishments, most schools assign a teacher with the required training to support the students.
-While it is an excellent effort, the student is still disconnected from his or her peers as well as the subject teachers with the specialized knowledge.
-ASL training for teachers in schools will remove the communication barrier between hearing impaired students and their peers.
+While it is an excellent effort, the student is still disconnected from his or her peers as well as the subject teachers with specialized knowledge.
+ASL training for teachers and students in schools will remove the communication barrier between the Hard of hearing students and their peers.